Skip to main content

 Pre-Screening

-The clinical research group will review their existing patient databases or medical charts to identify potential patients who may be eligible to participate in the clinical research study.
+The clinical research group will review their existing patient databases or medical charts to identify potential patients who may be suitable to participate in the clinical research study.
 They may also place advertisements on the internet, newspaper, radio, or television to recruit interested participants, and may hold in-person events to make people aware of the research study.

 Informed Consent